is a vaccine used to help protect against diseases caused by Human Papillomavirus (HPV). Can be given to boys and girls starting at the age of 9.

 - an allergic reaction after getting a dose of Gardasil

 - a severe allergic reaction to yeast, amorphous aluminum hydroxyphosphate sulfate, polysorbate 80

 Gardasil Food Interactions

 Medications can interact with certain foods.
 In some cases, this may be harmful and your doctor may advise you to avoid certain foods.
 In the case of Gardasil, there are no specific foods that you must exclude from your diet when receiving this medication.

 - are allergic to Gardasil or any of its ingredients as well as if you had an allergic reaction to another dose of Gardasil.

 - are pregnant or planning to get pregnant.
 This vaccine is not recommended for use in pregnant women.

 - have immune problems, like HIV infection, cancer, or you take medicines that affect your immune system.

 - have a fever over 100°F (37.8°C).

-Human Papillomavirus Quadrivalent (Types 6, 11, 16, and 18) Vaccine, Recombinant is a shot that is usually given in the arm muscle.
-You will need 3 shots given on the following schedule:
+Gardasil is a vaccine that is usually injected in the arm muscle.
+You will need 3 vaccines given on the following schedule: